 Solution: Clean up your inbox, so finding a detail from weeks ago is a breeze.

 Organize your messages by deadline.
 That way, you know exactly what your priorities are when you come in each day.
 Set up folders for “Today,” for urgent messages, “This week,” for things that have a little time, and “This Month,” for anything that can wait.
 You can easily do this in Front by creating tags for your individual and team inboxes.

 Automate your inbox.
 What’s more satisfying than keeping a well-organized inbox?
 Setting up your inbox to automatically tidy up for you.
 With Front, you can set up “rules” to instantly tag messages as you receive them, instantly archive emails you don’t need, auto-reply to certain types of messages, and more.

 Routinely clear out the clutter that’s burying your important messages.
 Set a recurring calendar event to unsubscribe from emails you don’t need every few months.
 Use unroll.me to weed out the subscriptions you don’t need on a regular basis.

 Source of stress: Your threads are lengthy, confusing, and plagued with miscommunication.

 Solution: Take a step back to assess the situation when you find yourself writing a novelette.

-Email can be stressful, but it’s not going away.
+While it can be stressful, we don't have to kill email.
 With the right mindset and the right tools, you can shake off your email-related stress and have a happier, more productive workday.